softmin/ReHLine-SVM/README.md

 ```

 The variable `X` is a matrix of dimension $n\times d$, and `y`
-is a length-$n$ vector taking values of 1 or -1.
+is a vector of length $n$ taking values of 1 or -1.
 For better performance, `X` is suggested to be a row-majored matrix
 in Eigen, whose type can be defined as follows: